 Who is Patrick?

-Patrick Slaughter and his wife Zena run a divorce and family law practice in Knoxville, Tennessee.
+In 2015 Patrick Slaughter was struggling with managing his family law practice in Knoxville, Tennessee.

-And here’s what Patrick had to say about that experience…
+And here’s what he had to say about that experience…

 In February of 2017 he posted the following comment to the FB group…